R11manish/animetalk/README.md

 - **Discussion Forums**: Dedicated spaces for different anime genres and series
 - **Real-time Chat**: Connect with other anime fans instantly
 - **Personalized Recommendations**: Discover new anime based on your preferences
-- **Profile Customization**: Create a unique profile representing your anime interests
-- **Notifications**: Stay updated with the latest discussions and mentions

 ## Technologies Used